haesung-j/ISLR_practice/README.md

+# ISLR_Practice

+This repo is to **practice** ISLR Labs & Applied.

-# ISLR_practice
+# Goal
-Practice for ISLR Labs &amp; Applied
+The goal is to become familiar with github and to become familiar with R.